avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 question, please record your answer, and what you typed into R to get this answer.

+Model answers to the exercises are given in the chapter entitled `Answers to the exercises on Sequence Alignment <./chapter4_answers.html>`_.

 Q1.
 Download FASTA-format files of the *Drosophila melanogaster* Eyeless protein (UniProt accession O18381) and the human Aniridia protein (UniProt accession Q66SS1) sequences from UniProt (`www.uniprot.org <http://www.uniprot.org>`_).
     Note: the *eyeless* gene of the fruitfly *Drosophila melanogaster* and the human gene *aniridia* are distantly related genes that control eye development in these two species.
 Some regions of the fruitfly *eyeless* gene and human *aniridia* gene are almost identical.

 Q2.
 What is the alignment score for the optimal global alignment between the *Drosophila melanogaster* Eyeless protein and the human Aniridia protein, when you use the *BLOSUM50* scoring matrix, a gap opening penalty of -10 and a gap extension penalty of -0.5?

 Q3.
 Use the printPairwiseAlignment() function to view the optimal global alignment between *Drosophila melanogaster* Eyeless protein and the human Aniridia protein, using the *BLOSUM50* scoring matrix, a gap opening penalty of -10 and a gap extension penalty of -0.5.
     Do you see any regions where the alignment is very good (lots of identities and few gaps)?
     If so, what are the coordinates of these long regions of good alignment with respect to the Aniridia and Eyeless proteins?
 It is sufficient to give approximate coordinates.

 Q4.
 What global alignment score do you get for the Aniridia and Eyeless proteins, when you use the *BLOSUM62* alignment matrix, a gap opening penalty of -10 and a gap extension penalty of -0.5?
     Which scoring matrix do you think is more appropriate for using for this pair of proteins: BLOSUM50 or BLOSUM62?

 Q5.
 What is the statistical significance of the optimal global alignment for the Aniridia and Eyeless proteins made using the *BLOSUM50* scoring matrix, with a gap opening penalty of -10 and a gap extension penalty of -0.5?
     In other words, what is the probability of getting a score as large as the real alignment score for Eyeless and Aniridia by chance?